ffplayout/ffplayout/README.md

 This is the fresh version v2.0.0-beta from ffplayout GUI.

 At the moment this version is more for testing.
-If you want to test it check [install.md](docs/install.md) for installation.
+If you want to give it a try -> check [install.md](docs/install.md) for installation.

 A old working version you found in v1.0.0 branch, or under releases.